Individuals who meet any of the following requirements may submit an admission application:

 - Immediately after the application has been submitted, a confirmation email will be sent to the email address provided on the application.

-- Two to three business days (weekends and holidays excluded) after the application has been submitted, students will receive a second email with the student's RCCD student ID number, WebAdvisor User ID, and RCCD email address.
+- One business day (weekends and holidays excluded) after the application has been submitted, students will receive a second email with the student's RCCD student ID number, WebAdvisor User ID, and RCCD email address.

 Assistance is available at the Welcome Center and at Admissions & Records for individuals who need help completing the admission application.
 Both offices are located on the first floor of the Dr. Charles A. Kane Student Services and Administration Building.